Do you have paid time off (PTO) that you need to use before December 31st?

 A staycation a great way to enjoy your home and environment as well as an inexpensive alternative to traveling.

 You can sleep in late for once, go to a local museum, catch up on a television series, see a show, or hang out with friends and family.
 Long story short, a staycation is a fancy term for spending your time-off at home.
 If you have children, I suggest you lock in a babysitter ASAP.

 Complete Your Annual Doctor Visits

 Never have time to go to the doctor for your annual visits?
-This is a great way to start or get back to your regularly scheduled appointments.
-These regular appointments are also there for early detection, so small problems don’t become large ones (also saving me money).
+Doctor visits are a great way to start or get back to your regularly scheduled appointments.
+These regular visits are also there for early detection, so small problems don’t become large ones (also saving me money).